kimmobrunfeldt/lysis/readme.md

 # Lysis

-Lysis offers simple way to create visual analysis from CSV file using [Google charts](https://developers.google.com/chart/).
-This tool was created to more easily analyze [Google Form's](https://support.google.com/drive/answer/87809) responses.
+*Lysis* offers simple way to create visual analysis from CSV file using [Google charts](https://developers.google.com/chart/).
+This tool was created to more easily visualize [Google Form's](https://support.google.com/drive/answer/87809) responses.
+Google offers a summary of responses, but it doesn't cover every aspect of answers.

-Lysis turns this
+*Lysis* turns this

 ```python
 class Analysis(analysis.Analysis):